Overview

 Footnotes:

-[1] Entities regulated by the Monetary Authority of Singapore (either licensed, approved, registered or recognised; or exempted from being licensed, approved, registered or recognised).
+[1]Entities regulated by the Monetary Authority of Singapore (either licensed, approved, registered or recognised; or exempted from being licensed, approved, registered or recognised as listed on MAS FI Directory.

 [2] Recent graduates refer to SCs who have graduated within 24 months from the date of hire, from tertiary institutions (e.g., polytechnics, local or overseas universities).